Yelie-Yuan/personal-website-netlify/content/authors/admin/_index.md

 ---

 I’m pursuing my PhD degree in Statistics at Department of Statistics, University of Connecticut.
-My interests lie in social network analysis, network generation and rewiring.
+My research interests lie in social network analysis, network generation and rewiring.
 As the department webmaster, I am working on websites including